google/comprehensive-rust/src/chromium/setup.md

 out/Debug/chrome # or on Mac, out/Debug/Chromium.app/Contents/MacOS/Chromium
 ```

+(A component, debug build is recommended for quickest iteration time.
+This
+is the default!)

 See [How to build Chromium](https://www.chromium.org/developers/how-tos/get-the-code/)
 if you aren't already at that point.
 Be warned - setting up to build Chromium
 takes time.